FutureProcessing/glpi-fpconsumables/README.md

 # glpi-fpconsumables
+GLPI plugin that allows you to preview consumables at user profile page.
 ##General Information

 Current solution for Consumables doesn’t allow to verify which consumables were given to a user.
 FP Consumables solved that problem and introduces new tab that lists all consumables that were given to a user.